Good Day L.A.: History

 Breckenridge and Sansone were unceremoniously let go in January 2017.
 For a short period, the broadcast was hosted by Edwards and Karapetyan before the latter was moved to the station's early morning newscast.
 Liz Habib then joined as the show's new co-anchor.
 On December 4, 2017, Megan Colarossi joined the show, replacing Habib as the new co-anchor alongside Edwards, who returned as a sports anchor.
 The teaming lasted just one week, as Edwards was let go by KTTV.

 Good Day Live

 In 2001, Good Day L.A. spun off a nationally syndicated program called Good Day Live, an hour-long version of the local show with the same hosts; the program, which featured the same format as Good Day L.A. (although with more of an emphasis on entertainment news, interviews, and feature stories rather than news headlines), was distributed by 20th Television and was originally launched on the Fox Television Stations, the parent of KTTV which operates Fox's owned-and-operated stations.
-Jillian Barberie was fired from the show and Dorothy Lucey left the syndicated version in 2004, yet both continued to host the L.A.-based version.
+Jillian Barberie was fired and Dorothy Lucey left the syndicated version in 2004, yet both continued to host the L.A.-based version.
 They were replaced by Arthel Neville and Debbie Matenopoulos.
 Good Day Live was canceled a year later due to low ratings.